 The Earth’s core stopped and now rotates in the opposite direction: how it affects the change

-There is still much to investigate and say about Uranus, the first planet to be discovered with a telescope, in 1781, when astronomer William Herschel spotted it, but at first mistook it for a star and then a comet.
+There is still much to investigate and say regarding Uranus, the first planet to be discovered with a telescope, in 1781, when astronomer William Herschel spotted it, but at first mistook it for a star and then a comet.

-Barely two years later, the observations of the astronomer Johann Elert Bode finished convincing the scientific community that “that star” was a planet in our own system and he proposed to baptize it Uranus, after the Greek god of the sky.
+Barely two years later, the observations of the astronomer Johann Elert Bode finished convincing the scientific community that “that star” was a planet in our own system and he proposed to baptize it Uranus, following the Greek god of the sky.
 Thanks to the firmament, his opinion prevailed over that of the stocking suckers who bet on the name “Georgium Sidus”, in honor of King George III.

 A day on Uranus is equivalent to 17 of our hours and a year to 84 of Earth’s